AcademySoftwareFoundation/xstudio/docs/build_guides/ubuntu_22_04.md

 ### Note (May 2025)

-These docs are not accurate and are to be updated soon.
-Note that xSTUDIO now requires Qt6.5.3, where these notes incorrectly install qt5.
+Note that xSTUDIO now requires Qt6.5.3.
 You can install Qt6.5.3 using [these instructions](downloading_qt.md) instead.

 ### Distro installs
     sudo apt install build-essential cmake git python3-pip